You’ve probably met the brainstorming brick wall before. So, let’s check out the 11 alternative brainstorm diagrams below!

 #9 – Affinity Diagrams

+Brainstorm diagram!
 An affinity diagram is used to collect a large set of ideas, data or information in a more organised way.
-It is most widely used to group data from interviews, focus groups or tests.
-Think of it as categorising your brainstorming ideas after they’ve all been created.
+It is widely used to group data from interviews, focus groups or tests.
+Think of it as categorising your brainstorming ideas after they have been created.

 Affinity diagrams will often follow very fluid and broad brainstorming sessions where lots of ideas have been generated.